Mathematical Theory of Exchange-driven Growth: Introduction

 \section{Introduction}

 Growth processes are ubiquitous in nature.
-Surprisingly diverse phenomena at contrasting scales (from microscopic level polymerization processes to cloud formation to galaxy formation mechanisms at huge scales) have similar driving mechanisms \cite{Drake}, \cite{Naim-book}.
+Surprisingly diverse phenomena at contrasting scales (from microscopic level polymerization processes to cloud formation to galaxy formation mechanisms at huge scales) have similar driving mechanisms \cite{Drake}, \cite{Colm-rev}, \cite{Naim-book}.
 One of the commonly occuring mechanisms is the cluster growth by coagulation for which Smoluchoswki and Becker-Doring models are classical examples.
 For these models, an extensive mathematical theory has been established \cite{Leyvraz}, \cite{Ball} relating the properties of the cluster size distribution to the structure of the interaction kernel, $K(j,k)$, encoding the rate of coagulation of clusters of sizes $j$ and $k$.
-Exchange-driven growth (EDG) is a much less studied natural mechanism for non-equilibrium cluster growth where pairs of clusters interact by exchanging a single unit of mass (monomer) \cite{Naim}.
-It has also been considered as a model of social phenomena like migration \cite{Ke2}, population dynamics \cite{Leyvraz2} and wealth exchange \cite{Isp}.
-However, no rigorous mathematical results on the corresponding mean-field kinetic equations have been obtained to date.
-There has recently been increased mathematical interest in the properties of EDG since the corresponding kinetic equations can be obtained as scaling limits of a class of interacting particle systems, including zero-range processes \cite{Godrec}, \cite{Stef3}, \cite{Godrec2}, \cite{Beltran}, and more general misanthrope processes \cite{Stef4}, \cite{Waclaw}, \cite{Colm}, that have been intensively studied for a range of condensation phenomena that they exhibit.
-The purpose of this paper is to provide the mathematical theory on the main properties of solutions of the kinetic equations for EDG.
+Exchange-driven growth (EDG) is another model for non-equilibrium cluster growth which is much less studied.
+In EDG pairs of clusters interact by exchanging a single unit of mass (monomer) \cite{Naim}.
+In the recent years EDG has also been considered as a model of social phenomena like migration \cite{Ke2}, population dynamics \cite{Leyvraz2} and wealth exchange \cite{Isp}.
+Approaches with similar spirits found applications in other branches of social sciences \cite{Albi}.
+However, no rigorous mathematical results on the EDG type mean-field rate equations have been obtained to date.
+So, it is vitally important to do a rigorous anlaysis of EDG type systems which is the goal of this article.

+We note at the outset that, in this article, the time dependent description of EDG is at the mesoscopic level and we only study the mean field rate equations (EDG equations) ignoring fluctuations at the particle level.
+The purpose of this paper is to provide the mathematical theory on the existence, uniqueness and non-existence properties of solutions of the EDG equations.
+It is worth mentioning that there has recently been increased mathematical interest in the mass exchange systems since the corresponding kinetic equations (EDG equations) can be obtained as scaling limits of a class of interacting particle systems, including zero-range processes \cite{Godrec}, \cite{Stef3}, \cite{Godrec2}, \cite{Beltran}, and more general misanthrope processes \cite{Stef4}, \cite{Waclaw}, \cite{Colm}, that have been intensively studied for a range of condensation phenomena that they exhibit Also very recently, it has been shown that EDG equations can be obtained as limits of a class of interacting particle systems \cite{Stef3}.